-At the heart of our omnichannel F2C new retail experience is our network of over 700 offline Viomi experience stores across China, including those in operation or under renovation, as of March 31, 2018.
+At the heart of our omnichannel F2C new retail experience is our network of approximately 700 Viomi offline experience stores across China, the majority of which were stand-alone stores, as of June 30, 2018.
 These stores, operated by our third-party network partners, enable consumers to physically test our Home OS platform and the IoT @ Home lifestyle experience firsthand.
 After experiencing our products in this home lifestyle environment, consumers can then purchase the products they like by either directly placing orders with the store or scanning the QR code, after which the selected products will be delivered to them directly.
 We also sell our products directly to customers through our online platforms as well as through other platforms at prices consistent with the network of Viomi offline experience stores, subject to occasional sales promotions offered through different sales channels.